open-contracting/standard-development-handbook/docs/meta/style_guide.md

 ### Validations

 * Date fields should use the `"format": "date-time"` key to enforce use of ISO8601.

-### Structure

-* Where a field is an object, the object should be defined in the `definitions` section of the JSON Schema and referenced with `$ref`, rather than nesting fields of fields.

-### Companion fields

-* For codelists, consider whether a supporting free-text `codelistDetails` field is required.

 ## Normative content style guide